vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-user-billing.md

 # `useUserBilling` <Badge text="Enterprise" type="info" />

-> This feature is a part of our commercial offering and does not exist in Open Source version of commercetools integration.
+> This feature is a part of our commercial offering and does not exist in the open-source version of Commercetools integration.
 Read more about a Vue Storefront Enterprise Cloud [here](https://www.vuestorefront.io/enterprise)

 ## Features